-Preheating is very important when baking at temperatures above 275 degrees or when baking items with short cooking times, such as cakes, cookies, biscuits and other pastries.
-Although preheating is not needed for meats, poultry, casseroles, when roasting or when cooking complete meals, it is recommended.
-During Preheat, the Bake and Broil elements come on to quickly heat the oven.
+Preheating is very important when baking at temperatures above 275 degrees or when baking items with short cooking times such as cakes, cookies, biscuits and other pastries.
+Although preheating is not usually needed for most meats, poultry, casseroles or when roasting or cooking complete meals, it is often recommended.
+During Preheat, the Bake and Broil elements come on to quickly heat the oven interior.

-Some ranges and wall ovens have Preheat indicator lights or have a Preheat signal to let you know when to place the food in oven.
-There are two types of Preheat:
+Some ranges and wall ovens have Preheat indicator lights or have a Preheat signal to let you know when to place the food in the oven.
+There are two types of Preheat signals:

-- Preheat signals when the set temperature is reached: This is found most often on models with a preheat indicator light, but also on some models with a beep.
-Preheat takes approximately 10-20 minutes depending on model.
+Preheat signals when the set temperature is reached: This is found most often on models with a Preheat indicator light but is also on some models with an audible tone or beep.
+Preheat takes approximately 10 to 20 minutes, depending upon the model.

-- Preheat signals when the temperature is hot enough to add food: Found on newer models with an audible Preheat signal.
-Preheat will signal at about 5-7 minutes.
-The oven is not at the set temperature; however, the oven is hot enough to add most items that require a pre-heated oven.
+Preheat signals when the temperature is hot enough to add food: This is found on many newer models with an audible Preheat signal.
+Preheat will signal at about 7 to 12 minutes.
+The oven is not at the set temperature; however, the oven is hot enough to add most food items that require a preheated oven.

-For those models that do not have a Preheat indicator light, wait approximately 10-20 minutes to allow oven to preheat.
-Time will vary depending on your model.
+For those models that do not have a Preheat indicator light or audible signal, wait approximately 10 to 20 minutes to allow the oven to preheat.
+The time will vary depending upon your model.